 On layer ‘Button’, select the Rounded rectangle tool

-give it a radius of 7px
+Give it a radius of 7px

-and draw a rectangle similar to the image below.
+Draw a rectangle similar to the image below.

 Step 2 – Red button